tjventurini/traefik-reverse-proxy/README.md

 git clone git@github.com:tjventurini/traefik-reverse-proxy.git
 ```

-Then navigate into that directory in order to continue.
+Navigate into the project directory in order to continue.

 ```bash
 cd traefik-reverse-proxy